ruizdurazo/ruizdurazo/notes/on-css-scss-styling/index.md

 ## [SCSS+JS] How to automatically resize textareas on input

-You can resize the textarea input box to fit the content dynamically.
-Chats and LLM inputs do this.
+You can resize the `textarea` input box to fit the content dynamically.
+Chat and LLM input boxes do this.

 ```html
 <!-- Plain HTML + JS -->